 By default, a KPI card is displayed as a number value.
-You can use the Legend button to change the parameters, style, and color of the card.
+You can use the Layer options button to change the parameters, style, and color of the card.

 Use the Options tab to change the following settings:

 - If your layout is Number, the Options tab can be used to change the indicator and target values.

 - If your layout is Gauge, the Options tab can be used to change the indicator, target, minimum, and maximum values.

 - If your KPI card includes a target value, the Options tab can be used to change the target label.